Odesa-Holovna railway station: History

-Originally, passenger trains arrived to Odesa-Tovarna station, with two special transfer trains organized to the city center.
+Originally, passenger trains arrived at Odesa-Tovarna station, with two special transfer trains organized to the city center.
 On 3 November 1865, the first train from Odesa to Parkani departed the station.

-Due the old station no longer meeting the needs of the city and it being located in an inconvenient for passengers place, a decision was made to build a new station complex.
+Due to the old station no longer meeting the needs of the city and it being located in an inconvenient place for passengers, a decision was made to build a new station complex.
 In the summer of 1880, the Southwestern Railway began the construction of the new railway station.

 The station was opened in 1883.
 The author of the project of the station building was the architect Victor Schröter, while the construction was carried out under the direction of the architect Alexander Bernardazzi.
 The building was constructed in a neoclassical style with Renaissance-Baroque elements.
-Entrances for 1st and 2nd class passengers were located on Italiiska street, while entrance for the 3rd class was located Starosinna Square.
-Three arches of the main facade, framed by columns, opened onto the Pryvokzalna square.
+Entrances for 1st and 2nd class passengers were located on Italiiska Street, while the entrance for the 3rd class was located in Starosinna Square.
+Three arches of the main facade, framed by columns, opened onto the Pryvokzalna Square.

 During the Second World War, the station building was blown up in the last days of the occupation of Odesa in 1944.
 The station restoration project was developed at the Kyivgiprotrans Institute, by the architect Leonid Chupryn.
 The restored station was opened on 12 July 1952.